The total gain or loss (as a percentage) that an investment realises over a given time period.

 Earnings before interest, tax, depreciation and amortization (EBITDA) is a measure of a company's operating performance.

 Countries with a low per-head income compared to the developed world but with a functioning stock exchange.
 The potential for rapid growth makes emerging markets attractive for investors prepared to accept a higher level of risk.
-Emerging markets include Brazil, Russia, India and China (see BRIC); others of significance include Mexico, Indonesia, South Africa, Poland and South Korea.
+Emerging markets include Brazil, Russia, India and China.
+Other countries of significance include Mexico, Indonesia, South Africa, Poland and South Korea.

 Shares in a company listed on a stock exchange.
 Shareholders are effectively the owners of the company and typically have the right to vote on company matters.